-Lorna Blythe shared the way she remade mysterious Orient Express from Agatha Christie’s novel in UE4: modularity, assets, glass and porcelain materials, lighting, and more.
+Lorna Blythe shared the way she remade mysterious Orient Express in UE4: modularity, assets, glass and porcelain materials, lighting, and more.

 Hi there, thanks for taking the time to read this!
 I’m Lorna and I’m an aspiring Environment Artist from Sheffield, England.
 I have recently completed my Master’s degree and achieved a Distinction in Games Design at Sheffield Hallam University.
 My tutor, Dave Wilson, has been a huge help, providing plenty of constructive criticism and advice.